Pool Inspection Checklist

 Condition of Equipment and Pool Operating Systems

-You want to ensure the pool operates as smoothly and efficiently as possible.
-Turn on and run all the systems involved in operating the pool.
+Your pool inspector should also ensure the pool operates as smoothly and efficiently as possible.
+They will turn on and run all the systems involved in operating the pool.
 Listen to make sure things sound as they should and check for potential mechanical issues that may cause operating systems to fail.

-Pay close attention to the pump and water filtration systems, as they are critical to pool operation and can be expensive to repair.
-Check that the lighting system works and ensure you know whether the pool is heated.
-If the pool is heated, test the heater to ensure it’s working correctly.
+Your inspector will also pay close attention to the pump and water filtration systems, as they are critical to pool operation and can be expensive to repair.
+Additionally, the lighting system should be checked to ensure it works.
+If there is a pool heater, your inspector will also turn it on to ensure it is functioning.

 Additional Design and Convenience Features

-There’s no point in paying for convenience and luxury features in your pool if you can’t use them.
+If you can’t use them, there’s no point in paying for convenience and luxury features in your pool.
 While things like automatic pool covers, diving boards, decorative lighting/water features, and advanced sanitizing technology may not be crucial to your pool’s proper functioning, you should expect to get what you pay for.

-Make sure you’re aware of any extra features that your pool is supposed to come with and ensure they’re working or ask them to be discounted off the price if they’re not.
+Make sure you’re aware of any extra features that your pool is supposed to come with and ensure they’re working and ask them to be discounted off the price if they’re not.

 Equipment Infrastructure and Yard Conditions

-In addition to equipment, you also want to consider the layout of the yard area.
+In addition to equipment, consider the layout of the yard area.
 Will rainwater drain properly or end up overflowing into your pool?
 Do you have enough room to store safety equipment without cluttering the deck?
 Are surrounding surfaces slip-resistant, or are there slip and fall hazards?

 These are also important considerations because not only do you want your new yard to be visually appealing, but you also want to be able to enjoy everything safely with family and friends.